We're required to have a Chief Monitoring Officer.

 - in writing: Monitoring Officer, Barnsley Council, Town Hall, Church Street, Barnsley, S70 2TA

 Functions of the monitoring officer

 Maintaining the constitution

-The monitoring officer will maintain an up-to-date version of the constitution and will ensure this is widely available for consultation by elected members, employees and members of the public.
+The monitoring officer will maintain an up-to-date version of the constitution.
+They'll make sure this is widely available for consultation by elected members, employees and members of the public.

 Ensuring lawfulness and fairness of decision making

-After consulting with the head of paid service and chief finance officer, the monitoring officer will report to the Full Council (or to the Cabinet in relation to an executive function) if they consider that any proposal, decision, or omission would give rise to unlawfulness, or if any decision or omission has given rise to maladministration.
+After consulting with the head of paid service and chief finance officer, the monitoring officer will report to the Full Council (or to the Cabinet in relation to an executive function) if they consider that any proposal, decision, or omission would give rise to unlawfulness, or if any decision or omission has given rise to inefficient or dishonest administration.
 Such a report will have the effect of stopping the proposal or decision being considered.